Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

 Further examining the effectiveness of clinical screening strategies, we defined the top 25\% of risk scores as ``High-Risk Screening Targets.''
-As shown in Figure~\ref{fig:survival_analysis}C and D, their survival curves significantly deviated from the remaining 75\% low-risk population early in the follow-up period (Log-Rank $p<0.0001$).
-Individuals flagged as high-risk by the model had a 68\% increased risk of developing aortic stenosis (HR=1.68) and a 63\% increased risk for aortic regurgitation (HR=1.63).
-These results powerfully demonstrate that the deep morphological features extracted by PiLA possess strong diagnostic screening value independent of traditional clinical risk factors, filling the screening blind spot between ``risk factor exposure'' and ``clinical symptom manifestation.''
+As shown in Figure~\ref{fig:survival_analysis}c and d, their survival curves significantly deviated from the remaining 75\% low-risk population early in the follow-up period (Log-Rank $p<0.0001$).
+Individuals flagged as high-risk by the model had a 61\% increased risk of developing AS (HR=1.61) and a 56\% increased risk for AR (HR=1.56).
+Collectively, these findings suggest that the waveform representations learned by PiLA retain longitudinal risk-associated information beyond traditional cardiovascular risk factors, supporting their potential utility for risk-enrichment in large-scale physiological screening settings.